Question: In Connecticut, is evading responsibility a felony or misdemeanor?

 Answer: Evasion of responsibility (CT Statute 14-224) when driving in Connecticut is a serious violation that comes with an automatic license suspension.
 This type of violation remains on your Connecticut driver’s record for 10 years (minor moving violations only remain on your record for three years and points for two years from the conviction date.)

 There are three subsections under Statute 14-224 that you can be cited under.
-You can read the full descriptions of each offense by reading through the Connecticut Statutes but in essence this is what each basically means:
+Read the full descriptions of each offense by reading through the Connecticut Statutes, but here’s a synopsis:

-- 14-224(b) is evading responsibility (hit-and-run) following involvement in accident resulting in minor physical injury or property damage.
-This offense comes with a 90 day license suspension.
+- 14-224(b) is evading responsibility (hit-and-run) following involvement in an accident resulting in minor physical injury or property damage.
+This offense comes with a 90-day license suspension.
 If cited, you will be fined $75 to $600 or be imprisoned for up to a year, or both.
-On subsequent violations the fees rise from a minimum of $100 to a maximum of $1,000.
+On subsequent violations, the fees rise from a minimum of $100 to a maximum of $1,000.

 How many points is evading responsibility in Connecticut?

-We are not aware of any points associated with the violation of evading responsibility in Connecticut.
-This is likely due to the fact that once you get too many points, your license is suspended.
-If you are cited for evading responsibility in Connecticut, your license is automatically suspended for a certain period of time so points are needed to mete out the penalty.
+We are unaware of any points associated with the violation of evading responsibility in Connecticut.
+This is likely because your license is suspended once you get too many points.
+If you are cited for evading responsibility in Connecticut, your license is automatically suspended for a certain period of time, so points are needed to mete the penalty.